Frequently Asked Questions

-Yes, if the inventor was employed or otherwise financially supported by the University or if he/she used University facilities, materials or time to conceive and develop the discovery or invention.
-As part of the invention disclosure process, faculty inventors are asked to complete an assignment form documenting the University's ownership.
+Yes, if the inventor was employed or otherwise financially supported by the university or if he/she used university facilities, materials or time to conceive and develop the discovery or invention.
+If legal protection of an invention is pursued, faculty inventors are asked to complete an assignment form documenting the university's ownership.

 What about inventions prior to joining KSU?

-KSU will not claim ownership of such inventions, however, any developments or improvements of such inventions that are made while at KSU must be disclosed to KSURF.
-Inventions made at other institutions prior to a faculty member taking a new position at KSU can be managed by KSURF when the institutions formalize such an arrangement via an inter-institutional agreement.
+K-State will not claim ownership of such inventions; however, any developments or improvements of such inventions that are made while at K-State must be disclosed to KSURF.
+Inventions made at more than one institution can be managed by KSURF when the institutions formalize such an arrangement via an inter-institutional agreement.